PartMan7/PartBot/docs/STRUCTURE.md

 ### Loaders

-The `loaders` directory contains code to load data from a database into cache.
+The `loaders` directory contains code to load data into cache (such as entries from a database, or command cache).
 This lets the bot synchronize data such as alts and roomconfigs.
-It also contains the TypeScript plugin to convert JSX into HTML within the `ps` folder by injecting a `jsxToHTML` call.

 ---